 Manna Insect black soldier fly farming units are designed for the fastest and most cost efficient way to start black soldier fly production piloting.

-Units will be fully sourced and build locally with our detailed assistance and client can choose to use either readily available 20ft shipping containers or any other suitable similar size space (3x6x2.5m) build from insulation panels.
+Units will be fully sourced and build locally with our detailed assistance and client can choose to use either readily available 20ft shipping containers or any other suitable similar size space (3x6x2.5m) build and have needed insulation.

 Note that these are only for examples but especially small rearing units offer the most cost-effective solution for construction and use, but MIND technology is not confined to just this size of units.